acc1729/anethaathira/docs/bluemage.md

 To do

-__Warlock gets 32 invocations to select from.
-We'll have 4*14 for 56, almost double.__
+*Warlock gets 32 invocations to select from.
+We'll have 4*14 for 56, almost double.*
-__Plus, the Blue Mage can typically have twice as many traits as a Warlock of equivalent level.__
+*Plus, the Blue Mage can typically have twice as many traits as a Warlock of equivalent level.*
+*It would behoove us to keep Traits short and half as powerful as invocations.*

 # Other thoughts?